 - Sit Tight- If you plan on staying in your home for years to come and you can afford your mortgage payment, you can stay put and wait for the situation to reverse itself.
 As you pay down the mortgage you will gain equity and, over time, home prices will rise again.
 These two factors working together will eventually get your head above water, probably sooner than you might think.

 If you have found yourself in an underwater situation with your mortgage, the first thing you should do is take a deep breath and don’t panic.

 Panic and desperation will always cause you to make bad decisions that can haunt you for years to come.
 Make sure to consider all your options and get wise counsel that will help you determine what the best course of action is.

 By all means, don’t let someone convince you that just because your home is under water, you’re in a hopeless situation.
 Sometimes home prices go down in value.
 It will recover, and so will you.

-Working your way through the process may not be easy, but it will be worth it once you’re done.
+When you're having financial issues and making the mortgage payment is difficult, working your way through the process may not be easy, but it will be worth it once you’re done.
 Just remember to take the long view and realize that this too shall pass.

-Have you had any success dealing with a home that’s under water?
+Question: Have you had any success dealing with a home that’s under water?
 Tell me about it in the comments.